 Yes, we manufacture a full line of door lites with blinds for hinged doors.
 We also provide sliding patio door manufacturers with internal blinds in insulated glass.

 Enclosed door blinds for hinged doors have aluminum slats that are 15.0 mm wide.
 Enclosed door blinds for sliding patio doors have aluminum slats that are 12.5 mm wide.

 Enclosed door blinds for hinged doors are available in white and tan.
 Enclosed door blinds for sliding patio doors are available in white only.

 Yes, Low-E options are available.

-Western Reflections is proud to be an ENERGY STAR partner.
-As door components, door lites by themselves do not qualify for ENERGY STAR.
-However, they play an integral part in determining a door system's seal and thermal performance, enabling the door system to meet ENERGY STAR requirements.
-Western Reflections offers a full selection of enclosed blinds between glass that can be used in qualified doors to meet ENERGY STAR requirements.
+Western Reflections is proud to be an ENERGY STAR® stakeholder.
+As door components, door lites by themselves are not ENERGY STAR certified.
+However, they play an integral part in a door system's seal and thermal performance, enabling the door system to meet ENERGY STAR requirements.
+Western Reflections offers a complete selection of enclosed blinds between glass that can be used in certified doors to meet ENERGY STAR requirements.